Kubernetes on AWS EKS

 Agent provisioning

-Agents are created and destroyed in CloudBees CI by the Jenkins Kubernetes Plugin.
+Agents are created and destroyed in CloudBees CI by the Kubernetes Plugin for Jenkins.
 A Jenkins Pipeline can specify the build agent using the standard Pipeline syntax.
 For example, below is a CloudBees CI Pipeline that builds and tests a Java project from a GitHub repository using a Maven and Java Docker image:

 In the above example, the build agent container image is maven:3.5.2-jdk-8-alpine.
 It will be pulled from the Docker Registry configured for the Kubernetes cluster.

 The diagram below shows how build agent provisioning works.
-First, when the Pipeline runs, the Kubernetes Plugin on the managed controller calls Kubernetes to provision a new pod to run the build agent container.
-Second, Kubernetes launches the build agent pod to execute the Pipeline.
+When the Pipeline runs, the Kubernetes Plugin for Jenkins on the managed controller calls Kubernetes to provision a new pod to run the build agent container.
+Then, Kubernetes launches the build agent pod to execute the Pipeline.

 CloudBees CI required ports

-• 80 for http access to the web interface of operations center and managed controllers
+HTTP access to the web interface of operations center and managed controllers.

 Network encryption

-Network Communication between Kubernetes clients such as kubectl, Kubernetes masters and nodes is encrypted via TLS protocol.
-The Kubernetes Managing TLS in a Cluster document explains how Certificates are obtained and managed by a cluster.
+Network communication between Kubernetes clients such as kubectl, Kubernetes control planes, and nodes are encrypted via TLS protocol.
+Kubernetes Managing TLS in a Cluster explains how certificates are obtained and managed by a cluster.

-Communication between application containers running on a Kubernetes cluster, such as operations center and managed controllers, can be encrypted as well but this requires the deployment of a Network Overlay technology.
+Communication between application containers running on a Kubernetes cluster, such as the operations center and managed controllers, can be encrypted as well, but this requires the deployment of a network overlay technology.

 Persistence

-operations center and managed controllers store their data in file-system directory, known as Jenkins Home. operations center has its own Jenkins Home, and each controller also has one.
+Operations center and managed controllers store their data in a file-system directory, known as $JENKINS_HOME.
+The operations center has its own $JENKINS_HOME, and each controller also has one.

-CloudBees CI uses a Kubernetes feature known as Persistent Volume Claims to dynamically provision persistent storage for operations center, each managed controller and build agents.
+CloudBees CI uses a Kubernetes feature known as Persistent Volume Claims to dynamically provision persistent storage for the operations center, each managed controller, and build agents.

 Cluster sizing and scaling